Moral panic: Mass media

 The concept of "moral panic" has also been linked to certain assumptions about the mass media.
-In recent times, the mass media have become important players in the dissemination of moral indignation, even when they do not appear to be consciously engaged in sensationalism or in muckraking.
+The mass media have become important players in the dissemination of moral indignation, even when they do not appear to be consciously engaged in sensationalism or in muckraking.
 Simply reporting a subset of factual statements without contextual nuance can be enough to generate concern, anxiety, or panic.
+The media plays a crucial part in delivering social reaction.
+The state where a social or community group reacts negatively and in an extreme or irrational manner to unexpected or unforeseen changes in their expected social status quo.

 Cohen stated that the mass media is the primary source of the public's knowledge about deviance and social problems.
 He further argued that moral panic gives rise to the folk devil by labelling actions and people.
-Christian Joppke, furthers the importance of media as he notes, shifts in public attention "can trigger the decline of movements and fuel the rise of others."
+Christian Joppke furthers the importance of media as he notes shifts in public attention "can trigger the decline of movements and fuel the rise of others."

 According to Cohen, the media appear in any or all three roles in moral panic dramas: